-Toward the end of the first month of internship (September), each intern will complete a self-evaluation.
+Toward the end of the first month of internship (September), each psychologist-in-training will complete a self-evaluation.
 This self-evaluation will assist in the identification of strengths and areas for further growth and development.

-In addition to the on-going feedback and evaluation which is a natural part of the supervision process, each intern receives formal, written evaluation ratings from each of their primary supervisor at midpoint (March) and at the completion of each training year (August).
-On a monthly basis, each core supervisor completes and reviews with the intern a monthly report rating form indicating whether the intern is making satisfactory progress or whether there are any areas of concern; the form is then submitted to the Director of Training.
-Throughout the year, and formally at the end of the year, interns are asked to include suggestions for improving the training program overall.
+In addition to the on-going feedback and evaluation which is a natural part of the supervision process, each psychologist-in-training receives formal, written evaluation ratings from each of their primary supervisor at midpoint (March) and at the completion of each training year (August).
+On a monthly basis, each core supervisor completes and reviews with the psychologist-in-training a monthly report rating form indicating whether the psychologist-in-training is making satisfactory progress or whether there are any areas of concern; the form is then submitted to the Director of Psychology Training.
+Throughout the year, and formally at the end of the year, psychologists-in-training are asked to include suggestions for improving the training program overall.
 Particular attention is paid to diversity of cases and volume, supervision, and on-site seminars.